 Regarding projects "that are 100% low-income subscriber owned," the Agency assumes the Act intended the plain meaning of the word "ownership," and not that projects be merely 100% "subscribed" by low-income customers.
 For projects that can demonstrate that they are 100% owned by low-income subscribers (including not-for-profit organizations, and affordable housing owners), the incentive level will be increased by \$5/REC.
 To be eligible for this additional incentive, the Illinois Solar for All Approved Vendor will need to certify the intent for the project to be 100% low-income subscriber owned at the time of application, and if the project is not initially structured this way, the applicant will have up to six years after energization to complete the full transfer of ownership to the low-income subscribers.
 The price of the transfer must be provided at the time of application and will be subject to approval by the Agency.
 The application must also contain a commitment that the project remain 100% low-income subscriber owned after the transfer.
 The additional incentive will be paid only upon the Illinois Solar for All Approved Vendor providing documentation to the Agency that the project is 100% low-income subscriber owned.
-The Agency understands that 100% low-income subscriber owned," the Agency is not able to offer flexibility to allow other ownership models for this provision.
+The Agency understands that 100% low-income subscriber owned projects may face challenges in arranging financing.
+However, as the Act clearly states "100% low-income subscriber owned," the Agency is not able to offer flexibility to allow other ownership models for this provision.